Research Opportunities

 Distinguished Clinical Scholar Award (Closed)

 The Distinguished Clinical Scholar Award (DCS) is an annual award that recognizes one (appointment stream) faculty member from the School of Nursing who demonstrates the attributes of a Distinguished Clinical Scholar and proposes an exemplary project to improve clinical education and practice.
 Proposals should describe a sustainable project that positively impacts student education.
 Sufficient monies are available to support the research project, salary support for the primary investigator and other consultants as well as monies for travel.
 Deadline for application submission is May 5, 2023 at 5pm.
 The Scholar award will run 7/1/2023 – 6/30/2024.
-For an application or to submit an application please contact Kal Husted kah427@pitt.edu.
+For an application or to submit an application please contact Kal Husted at kah427@pitt.edu.
 Additional questions can be directed to the Faculty Practice Chair (Beth) at ecrago@pitt.edu.